B1raj/movie-api/how_to_test.md

 # movie-api
+## Testing the app

+The below sequence of api calls can be made to test the application.

+0. To perform login use below username and password pair to create the Authorization token:
 ```
-To perform login use below username and password pair to create the Authorization token:
 john@doe.com/john
 mike@doe.com/mike
 will@doe.com/will
 ```

-Login API:
+1. Login API:
 ```
 POST /v1/api/login HTTP/1.1
 Host: localhost:8080